linearregression/splunk-phlow/README.md

 We also used the field acronyms in this

-### splunk configuration for splunk-flowy-flowy
+### splunk configuration details for splunk-flowy-flowy

+The index we created:

-[INDEX = netflow_si_traffic] to be created.
+[INDEX = netflow_si_traffic]

+The source type

 [SOURCETYPE = netflow]

-Data resides on [IC-SPK03 == /var/log/nfdump-ascii]
+Data resides on [Splunk Forwarder Host == /var/log/nfdump-ascii]

 The files are written every minute.

 Requirements:

 - Take the ASCII converted files.
-Get them into splunk, with index and source type above.
-This can be accomplished with the serverclass.conf  and new deployment-app called ''ise-netfow''.  the app would be responsible for telling the universal forwarder to splunk data located in the ASCII folder listed in  3) below.
+- Get them into splunk, with index and source type above.
+- This can be accomplished with the serverclass.conf  and new deployment-app called ''<your-company-name>-netfow''.
+- The app would be responsible for telling the universal forwarder to splunk data located in the ASCII folder listed in item 3) below.

-- Then - we can use the field extractions to make a version of this netflow-integrator app from splunk base that works for ISE.
+- Then - we can use the field extractions and field aliases to populate dashboards for splunk-flowy-flowy

-Sounds simple - but really is a bit of work for us.
-LETS GO!
+Sounds simple - but is a bit of legwork.

 ### how the data gets massaged for indexing